 A typical real estate partnership structure might look like this:

-The waterfall is a structure used in real estate to determine how returns are distributed among the different classes of investors.
+The waterfall is a structure in real estate to determine how returns are distributed among the different classes of investors.

-In a real estate equity waterfall, a series of return thresholds are established, and returns are distributed to different classes of investors based on if and when the return thresholds are met.
+In a real estate equity waterfall, a series of return thresholds are established, and returns are distributed to different classes of investors when the return thresholds are met.
 If the preferred return threshold is met, returns are distributed to the preferred equity investors until they have received their total preferred return.
 Once the preferred equity investors have received their total preferred return, any other returns are distributed to the ordinary equity investors.

 The private equity waterfall ensures that the different classes of investors receive their fair share of returns based on their investment terms.
 The preferred equity investors receive a priority return, while the equity investors (LPs) share in any residual returns the investment generates.